ABOUT THE AUTHOR

 Associate Professor, Department of Philosophy and Religion, George Mason University, Virginia, 1973-79.

 Visiting Associate Professor, Department of Philosophy, Reed College, Oregon, 1972-73.

 Assistant Professor, Department of Philosophy, University of California, Santa Barbara, California, 1966-72.

 Lecturer, Department of Philosophy, California State University, Fullerton, California, 1964-66.

 Scholar of the Year, College of Liberal Arts, California Polytechnic State University, 2000.

 Chair, Committee on Philosophy of Law, American Philosophical Association Meritorious Performance Awards, California Polytechnic State University, San Luis Obispo (three times).

 Summer Stipend, National Endowment for the Humanities (twice).

-Study Fellowship, American Council of Learned Societies (for the study of law at the
+Study Fellowship, American Council of Learned Societies (for the study of law at the University of Virginia.)

 Fellowship, Humanities Institute, University of California, Santa Barbara.